Gamified ADHD tests can skew your patient’s results

 3. Issues with measuring treatment effects

 Gamification of ADHD tests is an additional concern when measuring and managing the effects of treatment.
-Due to the risk of inaccuracy in gamified ADHD testing, you might over or underestimate how it’s working, and alter doses when it isn’t necessary and impact their quality of life.
+Due to the risk of inaccuracy in gamified ADHD testing, you might overestimate or underestimate how it’s working.
+This could lead to altering doses when it isn’t necessary, impacting their quality of life.

 Our Clinical Advisor Ryan Martin commented: “I hear from providers all the time ‘Mom says he plays video games all the time, so this test won’t work on him’.
-This would be true for tests that are designed and completed like video games – involving tasks and rewards as it creates a feedback loop that helps the individual better regulate their ADHD symptoms.
+This would be true for tests that are designed and completed like video games – involving tasks and rewards.
+It creates a feedback loop that helps the individual better regulate their ADHD symptoms.

 “QbTest is intentionally designed with no feedback, so it is entirely on the individual to keep themselves engaged with the assessment, allowing their ADHD symptoms to be unchecked by a game like environment, meaning that they occur more naturally as they do in the patient’s everyday life.”